-Thanksgiving leftovers done right.
+Thanksgiving leftover turkey done right.

 Add some wide egg noodles, season to taste, and you have a homemade turkey soup that makes a full meal — and possibly tastes even better than the Thanksgiving turkey itself.